LennaHammer/English/EVP/out/words_adjective.md

 [A2]extremely good
 - He's a wonderful cook.
 - "Did you know that Daryl's getting married?"
 "No, I didn't.
 How wonderful!"
-- We had a wonderful time in Italy last summer.
+- We had a wonderful `time` in Italy last summer.

 ## 317. wooden ## adjective
 /ˈwʊd.ən/
 [A2]made of wood
-- The house was surrounded by a tall, wooden fence.
+- The house was surrounded by a tall, wooden `fence`.
-- Stir the mixture with a wooden spoon.
+- Stir the mixture with a wooden `spoon`.

 ## 318. worried ## adjective
 /ˈwɜr.iːd/
 [A2]anxious because you are thinking about problems or unpleasant things that might happen
-- She's really worried about her son.
+- She's really worried `about` her son.
-- I'm worried that someone will find out.
+- I'm worried `that` someone will find out.
-- She was sitting behind her desk with a worried expression/look on her face.
+- She was sitting behind her desk with a worried `expression/look` on her face.
-- You had me worried for a second back there - I thought you wouldn't be able to stop in time.
+- You `had` me worried for a second back there - I thought you wouldn't be able to stop in time.

 ## 319. worse ## adjective
 /wɜrs/ MORE UNPLEASANT
 [A2](comparative of bad) more unpleasant or difficult than something else that is also bad
-- The test was worse than I expected.
+- The test was worse `than` I expected.
-- His behavior is even worse than his sister's.
+- His behavior is `even` worse than his sister's.
-- The heat is much worse in the daytime.
+- The heat is `much` worse in the daytime.

 ## 320. worst ## adjective
 /wɜːrst/
 [A2](superlative of bad) the most unpleasant, difficult or severe
-- That was the worst meal I've ever eaten.
+- That was `the` worst meal I've ever eaten.
-- "It was the worst moment of my life," she admitted.
+- "It was `the` worst moment of my life," she admitted.

 ## 321. wrong ## adjective
 /rɑŋ/ be wrong
 [A2]to think or say something that is not correct
-- I was wrong about the time - the store closed at 7, not 8.
+- I was wrong `about` the time - the store closed at 7, not 8.
-- You're wrong in thinking that Matt is from the States - he's Canadian.
+- You're wrong `in` thinking that Matt is from the States - he's Canadian.

 ## 322. above ## adverb ; adjective
 /əˈbʌv/
 [B1]higher on the page
 - the above diagram
 - Match these words with the pictures above.
-- Please send the articles to the address given/shown above.
+- Please send the articles to the address `given/shown` above.

 ## 323. absent ## adjective
 /ˈæb.sənt/
 [B1]not in the place where you are expected to be, especially at school or work
-- John has been absent from school/work for three days now.
+- John has been absent `from` school/work for three days now.

 ## 324. acceptable ## adjective
 /əkˈsep.tə.bəl/ GOOD ENOUGH
 [B1]good enough
-- This kind of behavior is not acceptable.
+- This kind of `behavior` is not acceptable.
-- We need an arrangement that is acceptable to both parties.
+- We need an arrangement that is acceptable `to` both parties.
 - So what is an acceptable level of radiation?

 ## 325. active ## adjective
 /ˈæk.tɪv/ BUSY
 [B1]doing a lot of things, or moving around a lot
-- physically/socially active
+- `physically/socially` active
 - He was still an active runner at 55.
-- It's important to stay active and get regular exercise.
+- It's important to `stay` active and get regular exercise.

 ## 326. active ## adjective
 /ˈæk.tɪv/ GRAMMAR